codexman0/angular-fancy-select/README.md

 Customized html select directives for AngularJS.

-Using jquery , and font awesome for icon.
+Using font awesome for awesome icon.

 No other dependency required.